nuecms/di/src/core/README.md

 ```

 #### Dependency injection
-This module supports dependency injection provided by `@decorators/di` module.
+This module supports dependency injection provided by `@di` module.
 For example, see the full example below.

 ### Example Express Application and Controller:
 ```typescript